 Most seats are built as a single piece of foam that makes up both the driver’s and the passenger’s seat.
 Other seats are built as entirely two distinct parts — the solo seat for the driver is separate from the passenger seat.
 This two-piece seat allows for the removal of the passenger seat so that the driver can truly ride solo.
 Finally, a one-piece seat (built on a single baseplate but able to carry both driver and passenger) is sometimes designed to look like two separate seats.

 Once the foam shape is created, a heavy-duty fiberglass (non-shrinking, isothalic resin) mold of this shape is created in which to “cast” the foam.
 The liquid foam solution is poured into the mold, which is then securely closed up.
 Within minutes, the chemicals react and the liquid is solidified within the mold in a process reminiscent of a giant waffle maker.

 The chemical compound of the liquid foam is as significant as the shape.
-The molecular structure of foam can be described as either open-cell or closed-cell.
+The structure of foam can be described as either open-cell or closed-cell.
 Think of the difference between types of foam, sponges or cushions on couches.
 Some foam is really soft and can be easily squeezed and almost flattened (open cell construction) while other foam is really firm and can barely be compressed (closed cell).